You are here

 - ensure staff are fully aware and regularly reminded of applicable laws, regulations, policies, and codes of conduct;

 - provide an accessible, effective, and easy process to report sexual harassment, and provide protection from retaliation;

 - respond promptly to allegations to ensure the immediate safety for all involved, investigate the allegations, and take appropriate sanctions; and

-Please visit the NIH Office of Extramural Research Anti-Sexual Harassment webpage for comprehensive information about policies and requirements for awardees.
+Please visit the NIH Grants and Funding website on supporting a safe and respectful workplace at institutions that receive NIH funding for comprehensive information about policies and requirements for awardees.